HolySong07/HolySong07-authorization-posting_react/README.txt

 To run the project, you need to run npm install in the root of the project and the backend folder
 1) run the backend server "npm start"
-2) run rontend - "npm run dev"
+2) run frontend - "npm run dev";
+3) run "npm run graphql-server" - for graphql-server data.json - DB in root folder apolloClient.js  - file config in root folder

 To enter, please register